-Who doesn’t love a distressed denim for spring?
-Not this girl.
+Who doesn’t love distressed denim for spring?!
 I love letting a little skin peek out of my denim when the weather heats up, and I especially love the uneven and frayed hem of these jeans from Studio Blue!
 If you’re interested in requesting these in your next Fix, however, I would recommend asking for a size up.
 If you’re used to the fit of other Stitch Fix denim brands, I find these to run a bit smaller. ;)

 Because these were feeling a bit snug, I thought an oversized band tee would do the trick for this casual outfit!
-I love wearing worn-in band tees on the weekends to grab coffee, run errands, and just for wearing around the house.
+I love wearing worn-in band tees on the weekends to grab a coffee, run errands, and just for wearing around the house.
 Throw on a denim or moto jacket, and you’ll complete the look for a night out with friends, to go to a concert, or to just grab some grub.
 I’ve also paired this with my absolute favorite shoes right now, my Keds from the Rifle Paper Collection!
-I found these at Anthropologie, though they may be a bit harder to find now.
 Finally, I grabbed my tassel crossbody to complete the look.

 Shop this Outfit: